Biography

 In performance, Michael trained with dance choreographers, Min Tanaka and Kazuo Ohno in Japan, Ko Murobushi in New York, and Tony Yap in Melbourne (amongst others).
 He is currently based in Thailand where he was Co-Founder and Artistic Director of Buffalo Field (2017-2019), a performing arts festival in Bangkok that focusses on site-specific performance and community engagement.

-In video, Michael has produced projects in the areas of mental health, drug rehabilitation, art activism, architecture, and multicultural arts.
+In video, Michael has produced projects in the areas of community development, tourism, mental health, drug rehabilitation, art activism, architecture, to name a few.
 This has involved working in challenging areas, such as a refugee camp in the Sahara Desert, a multi-channel video installation exploring Antonio Guadi’s Sagrada Familiar cathedral in Barcelona, and a grassroots Hip hop video in a Johannesburg squatter settlement.

 In academia, Michael is currently on faculty in the School of Global Studies at Thammasat University (Bangkok, Thailand).
 Before SGS, he was at Bangkok University in Digital Media and Design, and prior to that in Architecture and Design at the University of Tasmania (Australia).
 Before UTAS, he spent two years as a Post-Doctoral Fellow in the Senselab at Concordia University in Montreal (Canada), after completing his PhD in the Spatial Information Architecture Laboratory at the Royal Melbourne Institute of Technology (Australia).